LucileGB/LucileGB/README.md

 <h1 align="center">Hello!
 I'm Lucile Garrigoux</h1>
 <h3 align="center">A French Python developper</h3>

-- 🔭 I’m currently working on **refactoring my first student projects now that I've gained more experience** 💪
+- 🔭 I’m currently working on **a small scraper using Tkinter**! 💪

-- 🌱 I’m currently learning **more about SQL and algorithms!**
+- 🌱 I’m currently learning **Tkinter**!

 - 💬 Ask me about **coding on a potato computer** 🥲

-- ⚡ Fun fact: **I can be bribed with pastries and cute animal pics, and I definitely suggest you try to do so**
+- ⚡ Fun fact: **I can be bribed with pastries and cute animal pics, and I definitely suggest you try to do so**!

 <h3 align="left">Connect with me:</h3>
 <p align="left">